 Peperomia Graveolens Propagation

-There are two ways to propagate this plant: Stem Cutting, Seeds.
+There are two ways to propagate this plant – through stem cutting or by seeds.

 The best way to propagate Peperomia Graveolens is by stem cuttings.
 Take a cutting from a healthy stem, using a sharp knife or pruning shears.